Nikki Goes DIY In The Cockpit – Painting Fabric Cushions

 A Few Fabric Painting Tips

 - Different fabrics will absorb more or less paint and will absorb them differently.
-I have seen velvet fabrics soak up the paint fast and not come out as even, but still look great.
+I have seen velvet fabrics soak up the paint fast and not come out as even, but still, look great.
 I have also seen some printed fabrics that still show the print through and not look so hot.
 I highly suggest test patching.
-After seeing how great the cockpit came out I considered doing our saloon cushions.
-They have a very different texture and weave.
-After testing the back side of one of the cushions, I decided against it.

 - Water is your friend and it is easier to start out by using too much and backing off if needed.
 I used 3 parts paint to one part water and made sure my sponge was nice and moist at all times.

-- Work it in, but don’t over work it.
-I was working far harder in the beginning than I needed too and creating extra wear on the fabric.
+- Work it in, but don’t overwork it.
+I was working far harder at the beginning than I needed too and creating extra wear on the fabric.
 I found that as long as I kept my sponge really moist, the paint went on and soaked in no problem.
 My arms were much happier too. 🙂

 Fabric Painting Supplies